Video shows 2 apparent panhandlers kicked in groin for cash

-WARNING: This video contains graphic language and violent images of two homeless men being kicked in the groin for money.
-SOURCE: VANCOUVER SUN
+WARNING: Video contains graphic language and violent images of 2 men being attacked

 Vancouver police are looking for those involved in a disturbing video shot in the Granville Mall on Sunday evening that appears to show two panhandlers allowing a young man to kick them in the groin in return for money.

 In the video, which was posted on YouTube briefly before being taken down, a younger, heavy-set man throws some money on the sidewalk outside the Roxy pub, and an older man can be seen struggling to pick it up.

 "You want the money or what?
 You want the f------ money or what?" shouts the younger man.

 "I do," the man replies, and the younger man kicks him.